 Low latitude western boundary currents (LLWBC) potentially play key roles in interannual-to-decadal climate variability, and are as important to observe as the mid-latitude ones.
-A demonstration project using gliders is presently being carried out in the Solomon Sea to measure the South Pacific LLWBC (Fig 6, Send et al., 2009 CWP).
+A demonstration project using gliders is presently being carried out in the Solomon Sea to measure the South Pacific LLWBC (Fig 6, [20]).
 This initial project should be sustained and replicated in other LLWBC regions, depending on feasibility.
 As with the mid-latitude WBCs, there needs to be a regional strategy for combining boundary current and interior transport observations for basin-integrated values.